 To build a strong development research network, SweDev has institutional support members across Sweden that contribute to the work.
 Together with the institutional support members, SweDev creates cooperation and activities across institutions.
-Institutional support members are also invited to give feedback on SweDev’s activity plan and review SweDev’s annual report.
+Institutional support members have a representative in SweDev’s steering committee and are thereby guiding SweDev’s activity plan and engagement.

 Is your institution interested in becoming part of our growing team of institutional support members?
 Learn more here and join us today.